Kids bedroom ideas on a budget

 Storage is key

 Storage can be a fantastic way to limit space, especially when you have a smaller than average room.
 You can get creative with the tons of storage items available these days, and they keep the bedroom tidy and in order, as kids can get messy with their toys and clothes finding their way onto the flow.
 Or, if you’re short on money, create a storage space with what you have at home.
 Allocate different areas for toys, clothes and books and train your kids to return things when they’re finished with them.
-Learning how to stay organised early on will set them up for their work and personal life when organisation will help them to further their goals.
+Learning how to stay organised early on will set them up for their work and personal life when organisation will help them further their goals.
 A tidy room is a tidy mind!

 Encourage artistic tendencies

 When I was a young teenager, I believed that I had the best room ever.
 I could fit a whole desk, a dressing table, a large bed and a wall of cupboards and drawers in my bedroom.
 On my 13th birthday, my dad offered to help me redecorate my room and, being the rebellious and spontaneous teenager that I was, I wanted my room to be a hot pink and a sunrise yellow (don’t ask why!)
-Dad even left a really edgy white border (probably where the wallpaper border was meant to go) and my crazy, bright room turned into a real jazzy, Latin-style summer bedroom.
+Dad even left an edgy white border (probably where the wallpaper border was supposed to be) and my crazy, bright room turned into a real jazzy, Latin-style summer bedroom.
 Dad did a brilliant job and, most importantly, I got to help decorate too.
 The whole project took about two days, and I had to sleep in my sister’s room temporarily, but, as a result, I received a fully refurbished bedroom, which finally felt like a little haven and a true reflection of my personality.
 My room became my security blanket, and I felt so much closer to my dad from that point onwards.
 I kept my pink and yellow room until I moved out at 17.

 Does your child like to paint or draw?
 If so, then you can enable them to express themselves with chalk paint or a whiteboard mounted on the wall.
 This way, they can not only be creative, but you can wipe it off, and they can draw over and over.
 Get them to pick out themed decorations and encourage them to display how they’d like to see the decor (with a bit of adult help).
 Getting the children stuck in helping with their bedroom will encourage confidence and creativity for when they are ready to take the lead in creating their themed bedroom when they’re older.

-When my kids were four and five, below is how they wanted to decorate their rooms:
+When my kids were four and five below is how they wanted to decorate their rooms:

 Keep it at eye level